MinhL4m/CSS-trick-effect-and-animation/Sign up form/README.txt

 - use linear-gradient for background
 - use :focus
 - use ::before (for background and effect)
-	- For background: use ::before for the background.
-In ::before, position: absolute.
-In 		normal div, use relative.
+	- For background, use ::before to create the background.
+In ::before (background), position: absolute.
+In normal div which has ::before, use relative.
 	- For focus effect, create a ::before but without height.
 Use ".input-group input:focus	+.bar::before" to add width

 - good animation